emacsmirror/repo-grep/README.md

 **repo-grep-multi** provides a recursive grep across multiple repositories or folders located in the same parent directory.

-For a more detailed guide on repo-grep’s features, see the [repo-grep tutorial](docs/repo-grep-tutorial.md).

 ## Why use repo-grep?

 - Recursive search from the project root — Git, SVN, or any directory